 - International applicants whose native language is not English must submit scores from the Test of English as a Foreign Language.
-Minimum scores of 580 (paper-based) or 92 (Internet-based) are required.
+Minimum scores of 580 (paper-based) or 92 (internet-based) are required.
 Scores from the International English Language Testing System (IELTS) will be accepted in place of the TOEFL exam.
 The minimum acceptable score is 7.0.
 The TOEFL or IELTS requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.
 For additional information on the IELTS, visit www.ielts.org.

-Completed applications for admission should be on file in the Office of Graduate Enrollment Services at least four weeks prior to registration for the next academic semester for students from the United States, and up to 10 weeks prior for international students applying for student visas.
+Completed applications for admission should be on file in the Office of Graduate Enrollment and Part-time Services at least four weeks prior to registration for the next academic semester for students from the United States, and up to 10 weeks prior for international students applying for student visas.

 Accepted students can defer enrollment for up to one year.
 After one year, a new application must be submitted and will be re-evaluated based on the most current admission standards.